moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/amazon-athena.md

 You can save a query (not including the resulting output) by selecting __Save as__ and entering a name and description.
 Saved queries are available from the __Saved Queries__ tab in the Athena toolbar.

-You can also create tables and views from queries by selecting __Create__ and entering a name.
-Tables and views that you create will be visible in the database window at the left of the page.
+You can also create tables from queries by selecting __Create__ and entering a name.
+Tables that you create will be visible in the database window at the left of the page.

 ## Download query outputs